Colostrum

 You can achieve this by:

-You can test to see if your calves are getting enough antibodies from colostrum by getting blood tests done by your vet.
+However, FPT remains a concern on some farms.
+If you have concerns about your calves' colostrum intake or passive transfer status, talk to your veterinarian about IgG blood testing to assess your herd's performance.
 Blood samples of 12 healthy calves between one and seven days of age can be sent to the lab to estimate the antibody levels.
 Doing this at the beginning and peak of calving will give you the best insight into how it is going on your farm.

 Newborn calves need at least 10 percent of their bodyweight (4 litres for a 40kg calf) of gold colostrum within the first 6-12 hours of life.
 Calves can only take 1.5-2 litres in their stomach (abomasum), so two feeds within the first 12 hours is the target.